 We still have a long way to go.
 But we are optimistic that technologies such as methane pyrolysis or the electrification of the steam cracker will enable a transformation to low-CO2 chemical production.“

-The most important CO2-free technologies on which BASF is working at full speed include the electrically heated steam cracker furnace for the production of basic chemicals and processes for the CO2-free production of hydrogen such as methane pyrolysis and water electrolysis.
+The most important climate-friendly technologies on which BASF is working at full speed include the electrically heated steam cracker furnace for the production of basic chemicals and processes for the production of hydrogen such as methane pyrolysis and water electrolysis.
 Clean hydrogen is a key to the success of the transformation toward climate-friendly chemistry, mobility and heating.

 Electrically heated: steam cracker furnace